Monday,

 Size Matters

 The latest little scaled wonders were a long time coming.
-“We have worked with this species since 1996, when we got our first hatchlings from the Hope Zoo in Kingston, Jamaica,” said Jeff.
-The original animals were very difficult to breed, and none of the zoos in the program had any success.
-In 2006, the Indianapolis Zoo was the first to produce viable eggs of this species.
+“We have cared for this species since 1996, when the first hatchlings arrived here from the Hope Zoo in Kingston, Jamaica,” said Jeff.
+The original animals faced breed challenges, and none of the zoos in the program had any success.
+In 2006, the Indianapolis Zoo was the first to welcome viable eggs of this species.
 Four of those offspring came to the Institute for Conservation Research, where Jeff devoted much attention and ingenuity to their care—they are the parents of the latest Jamaican iguana hatchlings.
 “Females gravid [pregnant] for the first time can have infertile eggs or produce smaller clutches,” explained Jeff.
 Jamaican iguanas grow continuously throughout their life, and the larger she is, the better she is at nesting and producing viable eggs.
 A fully grown female iguana may lay up to 15 eggs per clutch, while a young, smaller female will lay 2 to 4 eggs.
 “We provide them the best nest material—deep soil and options for heat and moisture—that we can here at the Griffin Center,” said Jeff.
 “If we fail them, they can’t nest properly.” [caption id="attachment_124566" align="aligncenter" width="900"] HEADSTART

-Collaboration between 12 US zoos and the Jamaica people and government is helping this species rebound.
-San Diego Zoo Global is pleased that four of its eggs from 2 different clutches successfully hatched in 2017.[/caption]
+Collaboration between 12 US zoos and Jamaican partners is helping this species rebound.
+San Diego Zoo Global is honored that four eggs from two different clutches successfully hatched in 2017.[/caption]

 Number of feet in length a full-grown Jamaican iguana can reach.

 Last winter, 8 of the 20 iguana enclosures received cameras (thanks to a generous San Diego Zoo Global Ocelots grant), making behavioral observations and egg discovery much easier.
 “With the cameras, I can find the clutch of eggs in 10 minutes, instead of 6 hours,” Jeff said, with a chuckle.
-Keeping the precious orbs in an incubator is much safer for a critically endangered species, as the humidity can be controlled—if she lays her eggs in dry soil, it can dry out the eggs.
-As Jeff said, the goal is to “produce as many young as we can here, and they will go where needed” for breeding purposes.
-A healthy backup population is important in case something—natural or manmade—befalls the wild population.
+Protecting the precious orbs in an incubator is much safer for a critically endangered species, as the humidity can be controlled—if she lays her eggs in dry soil, it can dry out the eggs.
+A healthy population is important in case something—natural or manmade—befalls the population in native habitats.
 Observing the animals’ candid behavior is also important.
-“When they see us, they head bob and ‘talk’ to us, so the cameras help us understand their true, undisturbed behavior,” he said.
+"The cameras help us understand their true, undisturbed behavior,” he said.
 Preliminary data from the cameras showed that using howdy doors between enclosures year round (so animals can see and smell each other) leads to less aggression when they are paired for breeding. [caption id="attachment_124569" align="aligncenter" width="724"] EGGING THEM ON

 Jeff Lemm took this telling photo of the eggs laid at the Reptile Conservation Center in 2017: Light-colored eggs have developing hatchlings; darker eggs are infertile.
 Females lay their eggs from May to June, digging a nest in the soil and covering the leathery eggs with leaves.
 She will guard her nest for up to two weeks.
 Hatchlings emerge in about 85 days.[/caption]